Murder of Marie Wilks: Evidence against Eddie Browning

-Witnesses had seen a silver Renault 25 car parked at the spot where the body was later found dumped, and dozens of witnesses had come forward to report seeing this silver-grey C-registered Renault driving erratically on the stretch of the motorway near the murder site, with the blonde-haired driver speeding at speeds of up to 120 miles per hour.
+Witnesses had seen a silver Renault 25 car parked at the spot where the body was later found dumped, and dozens of witnesses had come forward to report seeing this silver-grey C-registered Renault driving erratically on the stretch of the motorway near the murder site, with the blond-haired driver speeding at speeds of up to 120 miles per hour.
 Browning had been driving a C-registered silver-grey Renault 25 that day.
 An off-duty police officer had seen Browning park his silver-grey car by Wilks as she was on the emergency telephone, but assumed that he was offering to help her and so drove on.
 Several witnesses corroborated this account, reporting that they had seen the silver Renault perform a U-turn across the central reservation before parking up next to Wilks.
 One woman reported seeing the man getting out and touching Wilks.
-All these witnesses reported the man who had parked near Wilks and got out to speak to her as being blonde.
+All these witnesses reported the man who had parked near Wilks and got out to speak to her as being blond.
 Another officer also saw Browning's car parked by the embankment where Wilks was dumped, but did not know at that early stage that it was connected to Wilks' murder.
 Crucially, a motorist had also identified the first two letters of the car's numberplate, which matched Browning's numberplate.
 Police were able to eliminate all the 479 other drivers of silver/grey Renault cars in the country with the same first two letters on their numberplates, meaning Browning was further incriminated by a process of elimination and indicating only he could have been responsible.
 The only driver of such a vehicle across the country whose movements could not be accounted for on the day of the murder was Browning.
 Police later said that even if his name had not been given to the police by tip-offs they would have eventually interviewed Browning anyway because of these descriptions of the type of Renault car which Browning was driving and the numberplate, with his car one of the 480 in the country that matched the descriptions.

-It was known that Browning owned a butterfly knife which matched the one used in the murder and which he carried round with him.
+It was known by witnesses that Browning owned a butterfly knife whose blade matched the one used in the murder, and which he carried with him.
 Several people had seen him practicing opening it.
-He was a martial arts enthusiast and boasted about his speed with a knife.
+He was a martial arts enthusiast and had boasted about his speed with a knife.